-As of December 31, 2023, our executive officers and directors as a group beneficially own approximately 13.0% of the common stock outstanding.
-Additionally, certain of our executive officers and directors own interests in Amprius Holdings, which owns approximately 73.4% of our common stock outstanding as of December 31, 2023, and certain of our directors are members of Amprius Holdings' board of directors.
-As a result, these stockholders are able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors, any amendment of the Certificate of Incorporation and approval of significant corporate transactions.
+As of December 31, 2024, our executive officers and directors as a group beneficially own approximately 12.9% of our outstanding common stock.
+These stockholders are able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors, any amendment of the Certificate of Incorporation and approval of significant corporate transactions.
 This control could have the effect of delaying or preventing a change of control or changes in our management and will make the approval of certain transactions difficult or impossible without the support of these stockholders and of their votes.

-We will incur significant increased expenses and administrative burdens as a public company, which could have an adverse effect on our business, financial condition and results of operations.
+We incurred and may continue to incur significant expenses and administrative burdens as result of operating as a public company, which could have an adverse effect on our business, financial condition and results of operations.

-As a public company, we face increased legal, accounting, insurance, administrative and other costs and expenses that Legacy Amprius did not face as a private company.
-The Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), including the requirements of Section 404, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the Public Company Accounting Oversight Board and the securities exchanges, impose additional reporting and other obligations on public companies.
-The development and implementation of the standards and controls necessary for us to achieve the level of accounting standards required of a public company in the United States may require costs greater than expected.
-It is likely that we will expand our employee base and hire additional employees to support our operations as a public company, which will increase our operating costs in future periods.

-Compliance with public company requirements has increased costs and made certain activities more time-consuming.
-A number of these requirements require us to carry out activities Legacy Amprius had not done previously.
-For example, our board of directors has committees that did not exist on the Legacy Amprius board of directors, and we have adopted new internal controls and disclosure controls and procedures.
-In addition, we are incurring expenses associated with SEC reporting requirements.
-Furthermore, if any issues in complying with those requirements are identified (for example, if the auditors identify a material weakness or significant deficiency in the internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could adversely affect our reputation or investor perceptions of us.
-As a public company, it is also more expensive to obtain director and officer liability insurance.
-The additional reporting and other obligations imposed by these rules and regulations have and will continue to increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
-These increased costs will require us to spend money that could otherwise be used on our research and development programs and to achieve strategic objectives.
+As a public company, we incurred and may continue to incur significant amounts of legal, accounting, insurance, other administrative expenses and other costs.
+The Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), including the requirements of Section 404, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the Public Company Accounting Oversight Board and the securities exchanges imposed and may impose additional reporting and other obligations on public companies.
+The development and implementation of any additional work to comply with those or other requirements imposed on public companies may result in an increase in our operating costs.
+For example, we may expand our employee base to support our operations as a public company, which may increase our operating costs in future periods.
+In addition, if we encounter any issues in complying with those requirements, such as if we identify a material weakness or significant deficiency on our internal controls over financial reporting, we may incur additional costs to remediate those issues.
+Moreover, the existence of those issues could adversely affect our reputation or our investors' perceptions of us.
+The additional reporting and other obligations imposed by these rules and regulations have and will continue to increase legal and financial compliance costs of related legal, accounting and administrative expenses.
+These increased costs will require us to use our funds that could otherwise be used for our research and development programs and to achieve our strategic objectives.
 Advocacy efforts by stockholders and third parties may also prompt additional changes in governance and reporting requirements, which could further increase costs.